 - Pork Steaks are a budget-friendly cut of pork, rich in marbling and loaded with big flavor!
 They cook up fast in the skillet and end up on your plate swimming under a sea of savory Brown Onion Gravy.

 Succulent and juicy on the inside with a crispy, caramelized crust, this Boneless Pork Loin Recipe is a deliciously straight-forward holiday roast to love.

 - 2 teaspoons Kosher salt

 - 1 teaspoon garlic powder

 Preheat the oven to 400° and have ready a roasting pan lined with aluminum foil (optional) and fitted with a rack.

-Pat the pork loin dry with paper towel.
+Pat the pork loin dry with a paper towel.
 Drizzle with canola oil and rub all over.
-Sprinkle with TAK Seasoning and rub to adhere.
+Sprinkle with the seasoning and rub to adhere.

-Place pork loin fat side up on the roasting rack and bake for 1 hour and 10 minutes, or until the internal temperature registers somewhere between 145-160°.* Once desired temperature has been reached, pull from the oven and allow to rest 10-15 minutes.
-Cut into filets, serve and enjoy.
+Place pork loin fat side up on the roasting rack and bake for 1 hour and 10 minutes, or until the internal temperature registers between 145-160°.
+Once desired temperature has been reached, pull from the oven and allow to rest 10-15 minutes.

 Slow Cooker 3 Packet Pot Roast